-Hi everyone.
-My name is Ayaka Nonaka, and I'm here to show you how to get your apps actions featured in the Shortcuts app.
-In the session, we're going to focus on two things.
+Hi, everyone.
+My name is Ayaka, and I'm here to show you how to get your app's actions featured in the Shortcuts app.
+In this session, we're gonna focus on two things.

-First, we're going to talk about automation suggestions.
-Specifically, we'll talk about how your apps actions can be featured as a part of automations that are suggested by the system.
-Next, we'll briefly talk about how your actions can be surfaced in the shortcuts gallery and shortcuts editor so people can more easily discover and create their own shortcuts with them.
+First, we're gonna talk about automation suggestions.
+Specifically, we'll talk about how your app's actions can be featured as a part of automations that are suggested by the system.
+Next, we'll briefly talk about how your actions can be surfaced in the Shortcuts Gallery and the Shortcuts Editor so people can more easily discover and create their own shortcuts with them.

 Before we talk about automation suggestions, let's talk about automations.

 Personal automations allow you to run shortcuts automatically based on a specific condition.

 For example, one of my simplest and favorite automations I have is one that opens my reading list when I arrive at my local bookstore so I know exactly what I should look for.

 Alongside automations in iOS 13, we also introduced automation suggestions in the Shortcuts Gallery, which are centered around daily routines, like going to and from work.